What is lead scoring? A complete guide for businesses

 - Consistency: Automation ensures that all leads are scored based on the same criteria.

-- Scalability: Automated systems can easily scale with your business as leads grow.
+- Scalability: Automated systems can quickly scale with your business as leads grow.

 Step 8: Test, learn and refine